 "Companies need to become more dynamic and nimbler," Uniyal said.
 "To react faster to changing markets and come up with improved products and services, companies need to have a culture of rapid experimentation, quick development, prototyping and validation.
 To accomplish this, they need to be able to visualize their end-to-end value chain.
 This is a major challenge in legacy organizations where the value chain may be fragmented.
 The best way to overcome this issue is by implementing Lean."

 Digital transformation accelerator No. 2: automation and Al

-Al and automation have the potential to radically transform existing business models and unlock new opportunities, such as using machine learning algorithms to review patient scans or to spot signs of fraud or waste.
+Al and automation have the potential to radically transform existing business models and unlock new opportunities.